realm/realm-js/contrib/debugging-cpp.md

 The [launch.json](https://github.com/realm/realm-js/blob/main/.vscode/launch.json) file contains various useful debugger launch configurations which attach `lldb` to the `node` process so that breakpoints can be set and exceptions can be caught.
 These profiles can be selected from the list in the top of the `Run and Debug` pane in VS Code.

-[//]: # "TODO: Possibly update this statement or launch.json (we only have 1 "preLaunchTask"):"
+[//]: # "TODO: Possibly update this statement or launch.json (we only have 1 'preLaunchTask'):"
 All the launch configurations are configured to compile Realm JS in debug mode (by prelaunching a task from [tasks.json](https://github.com/realm/realm-js/blob/main/.vscode/tasks.json)) before starting the debug session, so you do not need to remember to compile between sessions.

 By default, running the tests will prompt you for a string to filter out which tests to run each time you invoke it.
 If you are debugging a specific test, it can save time if you temporarily hardcode the filter as in the example below (for the "LLDB: Integration tests" configuration):